 through Bank Newton and Gargrave flights, to arrive at

 Skipton, Gateway to the Dales.
 Pause to explore the

 A long stretch along the hillside with smashing views and lots of swing bridges - much easier these days - takes you to the top of Bingley Five Rise.
 Now you get more activity, with several staircase locks taking you down into Leeds, green nearly all the way into the city centre.
 Huge investment is transforming Leeds: you can visit the Royal Armouries, Harvey Nicholls and many places to eat and drink.

 Now you are on the Aire and Calder, a big navigation with electric locks: you may see some commercial traffic.
 This takes you round to Wakefield, where you join the Calder & Hebble Navigation.
 This gradually leads you up the valley, the locks getting shorter and the lock houses smaller as you go.
 Your route passes in and out of the river, and has a charm of its own.
 Finally the Pennines come into view again, and you know you are nearly back in Sowerby Bridge.

-The Huddersfield Narrow Canal is not yet in as good condition as other canals and you may experience difficulty or delays.
-Passage through Standedge is available on Mondays, Wednesdays and Fridays.
-Dogs are allowed through the tunnel.
-We will book passage for you with Canal & River Trust.
-We will give further details in the Route Companion available to you as soon as you have booked your holiday.
-We will advise on direction of travel and make your tunnel booking.
+We will give further details in your Information Pack.
+You must tell us at the time of booking that you intend to do the Outer Pennine Ring.
+We will advise on direction of travel and tunnel booking.
 You require an active crew; the route has many locks.
 At least one of the crew must have adequate experience (you need to know how to pace yourselves).

 Distances and times shown (for guidance) are for the complete ring.
 Information we provide about specific waterways or suggested routes is for general reference only.
 Please see more about route availability.